nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note**:

-- For step 2, if the user does not have any arguments, an error will be shown on the screen and the `AddCommand` object will NOT be created!
+- At step 2, if the user does not have any arguments, an error will be shown on the screen and the `AddCommand` object will NOT be created!
 </div>

 ---